rsta2/circle/README.md

 * CKeyboardBuffer: Buffers characters entered on the USB keyboard
 * CLineDiscipline: Implements line editor function

+Net library

+* CSysLogDaemon: Syslog sender task according to RFC5424 and RFC5426 (UDP transport only)

 The available Circle classes are listed in the file *doc/classes.txt*.
 If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using:

 `./makedoc`